neurocline/neurocline.github.io/_posts/2015-05-01-using-jekyll.markdown

 If you follow that, it looks a little weird, because I have two different repos both pointing to the same remote repo.
 But that's Git for you.
 This way, I don't need to be copying files from one place to another.
 It's a little more extra work for setup, but the steady-state is easy.

+## Jekyll on a Mac

+My MacBook Pro is running Mac OS X 10.9.5, which has Ruby ruby 2.0.0p481 and Python 2.7.5 on it by default.
+This meant a few changes in order to install Jekyll.

+First off, I need to use sudo to install into system directories, because Ruby and Python are in system directories, at least if you use the Apple-placed versions.
+Then, Python 2.7.5 doesn't have pip, so that needs to be installed.
+Other than that, it's exactly as detailed above.

+{% highlight bash %}
+sudo gem install jekyll
+sudo easy_install pip
+sudo python -m pip install pygments
+{% endhighlight %}

+At this point, it's ```jekyll serve``` and etc.

 ## Results